max1s/Graphs-And-Cubes/README.md

-# A Repository that contains useful mathematical structures implemented in Haskell.
-Contained is:
+A Repository that contains useful mathematical structures implemented in Haskell.

 Structures: